ha/doozerd/doc/proto.md

  * *Valid* = 1

-   If this flag is set, the response contains valid data and should be delivered to the user.
+   If this flag is set, the response contains valid data.

-   Usually set, but can be unset, for example, in response to `WALK`, after the last file entry has been sent to the client.
+   If unset, the client should ignore all fields except *tag* and *flags*.

  * *Done* = 2

-   This is the last response for the given tag.
+   This is the last response for the given *tag*.
-   The client is free to reuse the tag in another request.
+   The client is free to reuse the tag in another request (unless there is a pending cancel transaction on that tag; see `CANCEL` below).

 A client can send multiple requests without waiting for the corresponding responses, but all outstanding